What does Silicon Valley learn from Holmes' beliefs? - ExBulletin

 What does Silicon Valley learn from Holmes’ beliefs?

-San Jose, CA-Former Theranos CEO Elizabeth Holmes convicted of fraud offers the arrogant culture of Silicon Valley and could hype some valuable lessons.
+San Jose, California.
+Former Theranos CEO Elizabeth Holmes’ conviction of fraud offers the arrogant culture of Silicon Valley and could hype some valuable lessons.

 Does anyone in the tech industry really remember this moment?
 Don’t count on it.